vica781/Discover-Amber_2/README.md

 - **Gifts Page** - perhaps, can be improved as well be providing user with the links to the websites where they can find products displayed in the gallery.
 Also, due to the many reasons, I was not able to provide every image with the description.
 Hence, that can be added at a later stage.

-Also, I would like to address following:
+Also, I would like to address the following:
    - There is corsoure pointer abailable on a screen when using Gifts' Page gallery.
 That aid user intuitevelly know that there is something to check/click.
    - Unfortunatelly, when exploring Gifts' Page gallery on a mobile device, there are no obveouse clues that there is the content at the back of some images.